chele0630/Team3_Project1/README.md

 * Purpose Two
    * Null Hypotheses: there is no a significant relationship between color of the car and the number of parking citations.
    * Alternate hypothesis: there is a significant relationship between color of the car and the number of parking citations.
+* Since the chi-square value of 25599 at a confidance level of 95% exceeds the CV of 7.8114.
+We, therefore, conclude that there is a difference between the two groups is stastically significant.
+Also, the p-vale was zero indicates that the null phyptheses is false.
+We reject the null hypothesis.

 ### Key Documents